- SAP has essentially announced they practice age discrimination.

 In past days I thought that ageism, at least in technology, was primarily based upon skills.
-That is generally the presentation by companies, and I was influenced by this presentation.
+That is generally the presentation by companies, and this presentation influenced me.
 However, I have since learned to question anything proposed by billionaires as it typically is entirely backward engineered for what makes them the most money.

-Seeing how companies function, it is clearly about finding people who will tow the line.
-It’s actually disturbing how much work is done by the under 30 set in companies.
-They are super motivated, but it is also inefficient, because younger people make a lot of errors, and it is difficult to know what is true at that age.
-It took me a lot of time to develop certain skills, and I did not have them when I was 30.
-I was a lot easier to trick at 30 — I have been a skeptic most my life, I keep figuring out new things all the time (as I quickly approach 50 this September).
+Seeing how companies function, it is clearly about finding people who will toe the line.
+It’s disturbing how much work is done by the under 30 set in companies.
+They are super motivated, but it is also inefficient because younger people make a lot of errors, and it is difficult to know what is true at that age.
+It took me a lot of time to develop specific skills, and I did not have them when I was 30.
+I was a lot easier to trick at 30 — I have been a sceptic most my life, I keep figuring out new things all the time (as I quickly approach 50 this September).
 There are pathways I would have followed just five years ago, that I would never follow now.

 There is another bias in that more senior positions are often really just sales positions.
-SAP has a ton of VPs, and most of these VPs are just doing sales or engaging in some type of Game of Thrones political intrigue.
-And if you don’t want to do sales, most of the senior positions are not available.
-You can work on the basis of your skills when you are younger, but as a person ages, it becomes more about being a political animal.
+SAP has a ton of VPs, and most of these VPs are just making sales or engaging in some Game of Thrones political intrigue.
+And if you don’t want to make sales, most of the senior positions are not available.
+You can work based on your skills when you are younger, but as a person ages, it becomes more about being a political animal.
 You can’t be simply a technical problem solver — that is there are a few positions for this, but most have a political component.

 The Bait and Switch in Later Career Employment

-And for younger workers who are hired because of age discrimination, they should remember something, people have a tendency to age.
+And for younger workers who are hired because of age discrimination, they should remember something.
+People tend to age.

-Age discrimination is popular in IT because IT companies believe that it is profit-maximizing.
+Age discrimination is prevalent in IT because IT companies believe that it is profit-maximizing.

-Age discrimination replaces workers who will be far more likely to question authority and how have the experience to contradict the false information provided to them by the company with those that lack the experience to do so.
-The graphics presented in this article clearly demonstrate that companies have little interest in increasing the standards of living for workers and are on a constant quest to bring in non-citizen workers, shed older workers, and shed workers in the developed world and exchange them for workers the undeveloped world (while still having access to the same customers in the developed world).
-In order for this to be effective, companies need complicit media entities, which nearly all major media outlets are.
+Age discrimination replaces workers who will be far more likely to question authority and how have the experience to contradict the false information provided to them by the company with those that lack the expertise to do so.
+The graphics presented in this article demonstrate that companies have little interest in increasing the standards of living for workers and are on a constant quest to bring in non-citizen workers, shed older workers, and shed workers in the developed world.
+And then exchange them for workers the undeveloped world (while still having access to the same customers in the developed world).
+For this to be effective, companies need complicit media entities, which nearly all major media outlets are.
 This prevents these questions from being asked and allows their propaganda to be repeated through their coverage.
-IT media not only does not discuss what is actually occurring the serve as a megaphone for the exact programs that help reduce wages for workers.
+IT media not only does not discuss what is occurring the serve as a megaphone for the specific programs that help reduce wages for workers.

 The 2016 US Democratic Primary which pitted Hillary Clinton against Bernie Sanders was rigged by both the DNC and by the opinion-shaping media.
 This is happening again as the 2020 race heats up.
 Why?
 The media is owned by billionaires who will lose if Bernie Sanders is elected.
-Therefore, they use their control over media in the political sphere the same way they use their control over media in the business sphere — to present only what they want to be true, and what they want to be discussed and the options they want to be selected.
-In fact, this topic was barely covered in the DNC friendly networks (CNN, MSNBC) and could primarily be found on the opposition network (Fox News) and RT (funded by Russia), and this video is by Tulsi Gabbart, who stepped down from the DNC in opposition to this rigging.
+Therefore, they use their control over media in the political sphere the same way they use their control over media in the business sphere — to present only what they want to be accurate, and what they want to be discussed.
+The options they want to be selected.
+This topic was barely covered in the DNC friendly networks (CNN, MSNBC) and could primarily be found on the opposition network (Fox News) and RT (funded by Russia).
+This video is by Tulsi Gabbart, who stepped down from the DNC in opposition to this rigging.

 This is the outcome of media consolidation.

-There is no difference between the US media that covers politics and the US media that covers IT and business, it is controlled by the same entities and reflects the same elite opinion.
+There is no difference between the US media that covers politics and the US media that includes IT and business; it is controlled by the same entities and reflects the same elite opinion.

 The Overal Trend

-This article has focused on SAP, but this is only because Brightwork focuses on SAP and we easily happened to find sources and articles for SAP.
+This article has focused on SAP, but this is only because Brightwork focuses on SAP, and we quickly happened to find sources and articles for SAP.
 In reality, Oracle, Deloitte and many other companies in IT are doing the same thing as SAP.
-This is an industry-wide movement to help these companies decrease their cost of labor, and to produce a cover story to distract from what they are actually doing and the reasons they are doing it.
+This is an industry-wide movement to help these companies decrease their cost of labor, and to produce a cover story to distract from what they are doing and the reasons they are doing it.

 Search Our Other Labor and Employment Content